dylanfesta/HawkesSimulator.jl/docs/src/plasticity_rate_based.md

 ## Result

-The excitation tends to be much more distributed across the network, and is symmetric, matching the symmetry of the pairwise STDP component.
+The excitation tends to be much more distributed across the network, and it is still symmetric.

 # From symmetric to asymmetric STDP